HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 https://<hostname and port>/wps/seedlist/myserver?SeedlistId=&Source=<DX internal source name>&Action=GetDocuments

-In this URL, *HOSTNAME-AND-PORT* is the internal HCL DX Core hostname and is also used during the Helm install.
-For details on the *DX-INTERNAL-SOURCE-NAME*, see the HCL DX documentation.
+In this URL, <hostname and port> is the internal HCL DX Core hostname and is also used during the Helm install.
+For details on <DX internal source name>, see the HCL DX documentation.

 The response contains the created crawler object: